-Despite the availability of these human-based nonanimal methods, UW chooses to continue the inhumane practice of using live animals to train paramedics.
-Please take action and ask the UW Board of Regents to use its authority to end the use of animals in the university’s paramedic training program by making the switch to human-based simulation.
+Despite the availability of these human-based methods, UW continues to use live animals to train paramedics.
+Please take action and ask the UW Board of Regents to use its authority to end this educationally inferior and inhumane practice—because Washington deserves better.